wagnrd/SFMLMath/README.md

 * Angle between two vectors (in degrees)
 * Angle of the vectors direction depending on the unit circle (in degrees)
 * Rotate vector
+* Vector projection on axis
+* Vector reflection on normal
+* Normal on vector between two points

 #### Utility functions
 * Square function